tarantool/doc/doc/reference/reference_lua/popen.rst

         Possible raised errors are:

-        * "- IllegalParams: an incorrect handle parameter"
+        * "IllegalParams: an incorrect handle parameter"
-        * "- IllegalParams: called on a closed handle"
+        * "IllegalParams: called on a closed handle"

         The result format is: